I love making Dr. Bronner’s Laundry Detergent.

 Everything changed when I watched a Duggar Episode, jaw to the floor, as they explained how they make their laundry detergent at home in industrial sized tubs (because, of course, they do a crap ton of laundry).
 I thought that was pretty cool, however, I never attempted it because I wasn’t into having a slop bucket of laundry detergent hanging around my house.
 The slop factor turned me off.
 I have to keep up appearances, people!

-Almost a year after Gabriel was born I was at a friend’s home and a mutual friend mentioned how she makes her laundry detergent but instead of using that stinky Felsnapthacrap soap that smells so strong, she uses Dr. Bronner’s delicious smelling castile soaps (Thanks, Lauren for the great idea!).
+Almost a year after Gabriel was born I was at a friend’s home and a mutual friend mentioned how she made her laundry detergent, but instead of using that stinky Felsnapthacrap soap that smells so strong, she uses Dr. Bronner’s delicious smelling castile soaps (Thanks, Lauren for the great idea!).
 I REALLY love this laundry detergent.
 It works well and smells really good.
 The Dr. Bronner’s soap does cost a little bit more, but the laundry detergent is still significantly cheaper than the typical store bought brand.
 Here’s how I make my laundry detergent.

 DIY Dr. Bronner’s Laundry Detergent